Home Page > VCA Graduate Training Scheme > About the VCA graduate scheme

 James Diwell, Graduate Scheme Co-ordinator and Senior Type Approval Engineer

 I joined the VCA graduate scheme in 2011, and the experiences I gained through the graduate scheme were fantastic.
 One highlight was the time I spent working with a vehicle manufacturer, where I was able to design a vehicle seat adjustment mechanism, and then have it tested to ensure it met the relevant vehicle safety requirements.
-The scheme helped develop me as a person and as an engineer, and enabled me to become chartered last year.
+The scheme helped develop me as a person and as an engineer, and enabled me to become chartered a few years ago.
 It’s great to now be able to help other people through the same journey I went through, and I’d recommend the graduate scheme to anyone wanting to work in the automotive industry due to the sheer variety of the work VCA do.

 How to Apply and Next Steps